oliverbebber/aws-bootcamp-cruddur-2023/journal/week1.md

 - Copy the token and save it in a safe place.
   - NOTE: You will NOT be able to regenerate your token after closing this page.

+For more info: <a href="https://docs.docker.com/docker-hub/access-tokens/">Manage Access Tokens - Docker Documentation</a>

 ### Push and tag an image to Docker Hub